 Breakfast can also be requested with products without gluten and with soya milk.

 Casa Masoli is the ideal place for those who prefer the atmosphere of a private house with quality service.

-Our services are considered to customise your welcome: a library with more than 200 pieces, also in foreign language, an information area where information on our territory is provided and a big inner garden is at our guests disposal for relaxing moments.
+Our services are considered to customise your welcome: a library with more than 200 pieces, also in foreign language, an information area where information on our territory is provided.
+All rooms treated in every detail to make your holiday unique in an atmosphere of other times